 yourself the same, pertaining to what you have done for years.
 Try to to think like a fish.
 Remember, some nights you may wake up a 2 AM and solve the puzzle.
 Then go out later and try or prove your new theory.

 Years ago I decided that maybe I should take in as many fishing seminars as possible simply because I surely can not live long enough to learn/make recognizable mistakes to become even somewhat of a proficient fisherman on the many different aspects, and fishing locations out there.
 I now plan my attendance at the sportsman shows around these seminars.
-Included in these learning seminars has been hiring a guide at times, even though I have my own boats, and consider myself as a pretty good fisherman, there so are many different styles of fishing depending on the situation.
-Keep your eyes open and your brain like a sponge.
-If your guide washed off his lures before starting the morning fishing, what was he using?
-In all probability it was not just a wet rag, but he may have had his secret sauce on this rag, letting you see him CLEAN it, AND he used it right in front of your eyes.

-Updated | yourself the same, pertaining to what you have done for years.
-Try to to think like a fish.
-Remember, some nights you may wake up a 2 AM and solve the puzzle.
-Then go out later and try or prove your new theory.

-Years ago I decided that maybe I should take in as many fishing seminars as possible simply because I surely can not live long enough to learn/make recognizable mistakes to become even somewhat of a proficient fisherman on the many different aspects, and fishing locations out there.
-I now plan my attendance at the sportsman shows around these seminars.
 Included in these learning seminars has been hiring a guide at times, even though I have my own boats, and consider myself as a pretty good fisherman, but there so are many different styles of fishing depending on the specie and situation.
 Keep your eyes open and your brain like a sponge.
 If your guide washed off his lures before starting the morning fishing, what was he using?
 In all probability it was not just a wet rag, but he may have had his secret sauce on this rag, letting you see him CLEAN it, AND he used it right in front of your eyes.